Helium Recovery from Natural Gas

 Helium Purification

-Those apart from Ne and H2 are removed together with N2 by partial condensation.
-Nitrogen evaporating under a partial vacuum (ca 0.2 bara) at about 66K (-207°C) concentrates the crude He to 98%, balance N2+Ne.
-This is followed by adsorption – either at low temperature (as in Odolanow) or by PSA, before passing to the liquefier unit.
+Apart from Ne and H2 these are removed together with N2 by partial condensation.
+Nitrogen evaporating under a partial vacuum (ca 0.2 bara) at about 66K (-207°C) concentrates the crude He to 98%, the balance being N2+Ne and any H2.
+This is followed by adsorption – either at low temperature (as in Odolanow) or by PSA, before passing to the helium liquefier unit.

 The Polish natural gas contained about 100 ppm H2 which concentrates to over 2% in the crude helium.
-H2 is effectively removed by catalytic combustion, but this does require the helium to be warmed to ambient and then preheated further to initiate the reaction.
-The H2 free helium is dried, and CO2 removed by adsorption and then re-cooled for the final purification steps as described above.
+H2 is effectively removed by catalytic combustion, with air or oxygen, but this does require the cold crude helium to be first warmed to ambient and then preheated further to initiate the reaction.
+The H2 free helium is dried, (to remove the water formed by oxidising the H2 and any water in the small oxidant air stream and CO2 removed by adsorption and then re-cooled for the final purification steps as described above.

 One issue for the catalytic combustion is to ensure there is no significant CH4 impurity as this can raise the reactor temperature (subject to sufficient O2) and potentially reduce the effective H2 removal.